Chart Color Schemes

 The level of cultural diversity witnessed in Driver was found to be above average when compared nationally for a number of language and cultural background related metrics

-Driver's population was found to be more culturally diverse than most local markets, with 25.7% born overseas and 21.3% speaking a language other than English at home.
-Christianity was the dominant religion in Driver, comprising 39.0%.
-However, the category 'Other' was overrepresented at 1.8%, compared to 1.1% across Greater Darwin.
+Driver was found to have a higher cultural diversity than most local markets, with 25.7% of its population born overseas and 21.3% speaking a language other than English at home.
+The predominant religion in Driver is Christianity, making up 39.0% of the population.
+However, the most significant overrepresentation was seen in the 'Other' category, comprising 1.8% of the population compared to 1.3% across Greater Darwin.

 Frequently Asked Questions - Diversity